aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/multisig_account.md

 the special multisig transaction flow.
 However, owners can create a transaction to change the auth key to match a private key off chain if so desired.

-Transactions need to be executed in order of creation, similar to transactions for a normal Aptos account (enforced with account nonce).
+Transactions need to be executed in order of creation, similar to transactions for a normal Supra account (enforced with account nonce).

 The flow is like below: